Phoenixrr2113/Orchestrator-MCP/docs/old-plan.md

 5. **Manual Testing**: Real-world usage scenarios

 ## Success Criteria
-- [ ] All core Augment Code tools replicated and enhanced
+- [ ] All core  Code tools replicated and enhanced
 - [ ] Compatible with Claude Desktop and other MCP clients
-- [ ] Performance equal or better than original Augment
+- [ ] Performance equal or better than original
 - [ ] Comprehensive documentation
 - [ ] Stable and reliable operation
 - [ ] Easy installation and configuration